nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 2.05.A06) Future of the Leadership

-- 2.05.A06.01) Increasing youth representation in political institutions through suitable quotas.
+- 2.05.A06.01) I ncreasing youth representation in political institutions through suitable quotas.

 - 2.05.A06.02) Restructuring National Youth Services Council and related institutions such as National Youth Corpse, Youth Clubs to develop knowledgeable, skilled young leaders.